-The Board of Trustees is not required to consider documentation not previously submitted or issues not previously presented.
-The presiding officer may set reasonable time limits.
-The Board of Trustees shall hear the complaint and may request a response from the school.
-The school shall make an audiotape record of the Level Four proceedings before the Board of Trustees.
-The Board of Trustees shall then make and communicate its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
+The Board is not required to consider documentation not previously submitted or issues not previously presented.
+The Board may accept written testimony from the complainant and may request a written response from the school.
+The Board will consider the grievance and may, at its discretion, require the appearance of the complainant and administration.

+The Board shall then make and communicate its decision orally or in writing at any time up to and including the next regularly scheduled Board meeting.
 If for any reason the Board of Trustees fails to reach a decision regarding the complaint by the end of the next regularly scheduled Board meeting, the lack of a response by the Board of Trustees upholds the decision at Level Three.

-If the complaint involves concerns or charges regarding an employee, it shall be heard by the Board of Trustees in a closed meeting unless the employee to whom the complaint pertains requests that it be heard in public.
+If the complaint involves concerns or charges regarding an employee or if the complaint regards personally identifiable information of a student, the Board shall review the complaint in a closed session unless the employee to whom the complaint pertains requests that the Board consider the complaint in open session.